Tips for Choosing the Best Executor for Your Estate

 Naming a corporate co-executor is another way to relieve your individual executor from the stress of administering an estate.
 The corporate executor will be impartial when handling disputes among the beneficiaries and when responding to requests from the beneficiaries for early distributions.
 The corporate executor will not have the bias or knowledge of family drama that an individual executor might be influenced by.
 Instead, it will make decisions based on the governing document, i.e. the will, and the status of the estate assets to be sure that the most prudent decision is made.

-If you have any questions about choosing the executor of your estate, our experienced estate planning attorneys can help.
+If you have any questions about choosing the executor of your estate, our experienced Estate Planning Attorney in Philadelphia can help.